qlab-utwente/Quantum-Dice-by-UTwente/Arduino/README.md

 If your ProcessorBoard is not configured, you need to do the following:

-- get the macAddress of the board
+- Get the macAddress of the board
-- lock the Microchip ATECC508A cryptographic chip (this chip must be locked before it can be used)
+- Lock the Microchip ATECC508A cryptographic chip (this chip must be locked before it can be used)
-- calibration of the BNO055 IMU sensor and store calibration settings in EEPROM.
+- Calibrate the BNO055 IMU sensor and store calibration settings in EEPROM

-To upload the sketches follow [this](#prepare-for-upload) instruction.
+To upload the sketches, follow [this](#prepare-for-upload) instruction.

-In the near future a single configuration sketch will be available for all three configurations.
+In the near future, a single configuration sketch will be available for all three configurations.

-### get macAddress
+### Get macAddress

-Download and run ```getMacAddress.ino```.
-The macAdress will be printed in the Serial monitor.
-Copy paste the address in the ```diceConfig.h``` tab of the QuantumDice sketch
+Download and run `getMacAddress.ino`.
+The macAddress will be printed in the Serial Monitor.
+Copy and paste the address in the `diceConfig.h` tab of the QuantumDice sketch.

-### lock the ATECC508A chip
+### Lock the ATECC508A Chip

-Download and run ```lock_ECCX08.ino```.
-Open Serial Monitor and follow the instructions.
-Your can store the key if you like, but it is not needed for the QuantumDice.
-Rerun this sketch will provide the key again.
+Download and run `lock_ECCX08.ino`.
+Open the Serial Monitor and follow the instructions.
+You can store the key if you like, but it is not needed for the QuantumDice.
+Rerunning this sketch will provide the key again.

-### calibration of BNO055 IMU sensor
+### Calibration of BNO055 IMU Sensor

-Before use in the Quantum Dice the BNO055 sensor must be calibrated.
+Before use in the Quantum Dice, the BNO055 sensor must be calibrated.
 Calibration data is stored in EEPROM.

-Download and run ```BNO055_Cali_EEPROM.ino``` sketch.
-Open Serial monitor and follow the instructions
+Download and run the `BNO055_Cali_EEPROM.ino` sketch.
+Open the Serial Monitor and follow the instructions.

 Follow this instruction:
 [Adafruit BNO055 Absolute Orientation Sensor - Device Calibration](https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor/device-calibration)

-The calibration of the accelerometer is the most difficult one and can take more time.
-Put the dice on all 6 sides but also between 2 sides at 45 degrees
+The calibration of the accelerometer is the most difficult and can take more time.
+Put the dice on all 6 sides but also between 2 sides at 45 degrees.